 Whether you file Chapter 7 or Chapter 13 personal bankruptcy, you will be expected to attend a meeting of creditors.
-Although your attorney can attend most hearings for you, you must personally attend the meeting of creditors.
+Although your attorney can attend most hearings for you, you must personally attend the meeting of creditor.
 It is unlikely that your creditors will appear, but your bankruptcy trustee will still have several questions that you must answer “on the record.”

 In order to prepare for your meeting of creditors, simply review your bankruptcy paperwork and make sure you answered everything truthfully and completely.
 If you see any discrepancies, contact your attorney right away.

 Contact a California Bankruptcy Attorney Today

 If you are considering filing bankruptcy, call The Law Offices of Diane Anderson today at 530-626-6441.